top of page

 8-9 mm (male)

-Svastra duplocincta; Copyright 2022 Paula Sharp
+Epimelissodes duplocincta; Copyright 2022 Paula Sharp

-A female Svastra duplocincta
+A female Epimelissodes duplocincta

-Svastra duplocincta; Copyright 2022 Paula Sharp
+Epimelissodes duplocincta; Copyright 2022 Paula Sharp

 Rear view of a female barrel cactus long-horned bee

-Svastra duplocincta, the sole member of its subgenus Idiomelissodes, is the smallest of any of the Svastra featured on this guide page.
+Epimelissodes duplocincta, the sole member of its subgenus Idiomelissodes, is the smallest of any of the Epimelissodes featured on this guide page.
 The barrel cactus longhorn is readily identified by the boldly-defined, broad white bands of hair on its abdomen.
 The rear band of both female and male bees also has a distinctive shape – it peaks in the middle like the roof of a pagoda (as shown in the accompanying photo strip).

 This bee is most likely to appear in the Valley where barrel cactus abounds.
-Males often can be found in early morning on plants located near cacti, sleeping in aggregations, a practice which, according to a 1998 study by entomologist John Alcock, gives the small Svastra some degree of protection against predatory assassin bugs.
+Males often can be found in early morning on plants located near cacti, sleeping in aggregations, a practice which, according to a 1998 study by entomologist John Alcock, gives the small Epimelissodes some degree of protection against predatory assassin bugs.
 These aggregations are easily spotted, because of the bright banding on the male bees’ abdomens.

 bottom of page